Make-School-Courses/Syllabus-Template/README.md

 **[MAKE SPECIFIC TO YOUR COURSE SO IT IS SUPER CLEAR]** To pass this course you must meet the following requirements:

-- Complete all required tutorials
+- Complete all required assignments
 - Pass all projects according to the associated project rubric
 - Pass the final summative assessment >=75%
 - Actively participate in class and abide by the attendance policy